 Does the mentor program lead to a job or an internship?

-The Mentor Program involves no promise of future employment; this program is designed to promote professional networking and allow the students insight into the career/industry.
+The Mentor Program makes no promise of future employment.
+This program is designed to promote professional networking and give students insight into a particular career/industry.

 Signing up is easy!
 To sign up for the NYU Washington, DC Mentor program, please fill out the appropriate registration form: